Engineering8 min read1.0k words

 One backlog, not two.
 Bugs and features compete for the same resources.

 Setting up a new project?
-Start with BugBrain and skip the painful setup phase.
+Start with BugBrain and skip the painful setup phase with intelligent bug tracking from day one.

 Topics